-AM provides a JKS keystore with demo keys, /path/to/openam/openam/keystore.jks.
-For more information about AM's keystores, see "Configuring Secrets, Certificates, and Keys" in the Setup and Maintenance Guide.
+AM provides a JKS keystore with demo keys, /path/to/openam/security/keystores/keystore.jks.
+For more information about keystores in AM, see "Configuring Secrets, Certificates, and Keys" in the Security Guide.

 KeyStore Signing Key Alias

 Specifies the private key alias in the keystore used to sign the ID token.